Shan-Vision05/F1-Starting-Grid/README.md

     1. make

-    2. ./hw3
+    2. ./pr

-Note: I've observed best change to the shine of objects when shine is set to 8 or 16.
+Note: I've Added a Front Wing to the car, you can view only the car with a 'c/C' Key press.

 Aknowlegments: